Here is some information about me, which I hope you will find useful.

 Lucinda Platt is Professor of Social Policy and Sociology in the Department of Social Policy at the London School of Economics and Political Science.
-She teaches social stratification, social advantage and disadvantage, issues in the implementation of social policy and topics relating to ethnicity and immigration.
-She researches and publishes on ethnicity, immigration, child poverty and wellbeing, child and adult disability, and income and employment inequalities.
+She researches and teaches in the areas of inequalities, poverty and social mobility, specifically in relation to ethnicity, immigration, and child and adult disability.
 She has been closely involved with a number of large-scale longitudinal and cross-national surveys that have significantly increased the evidence base in these areas.

 Long (150 words)

 Lucinda Platt is Professor of Social Policy and Sociology at the London School of Economics and Political Science (LSE).
 Her research focuses on ethnicity and immigration, including labour market and income inequalities and identity, and on child poverty and wellbeing, including child disability.
-Her most recent book was Understanding Inequalities: Stratification and Difference (2011, Polity); and she has recently co-edited a book on Social Advantage and Disadvantage for Oxford University Press to be published in 2016.
-She is co-author of Intergenerational consequences of migration: Socio-economic, family and cultural patterns of stability and change in Turkey and Europe, being published this year by Palgrave Macmillan.
-She specialises not only in the analysis but also the development of large-scale longitudinal surveys: she was, till 2013, Director of the UK’s Millennium Cohort Study, a study of over 19,000 children born in 2000-2001; and she is co-investigator with responsibility for ethnicity on Understanding Society, the UK Household Longitudinal Study.
+She has published widely on these topics in journal such as Social Forces, European Sociological Review, British Journal of Sociology, Social Science Research, International Migration Review, Ethnic and Racial Studies, and Journal of Ethnic and Migration Studies.
+The revised and expanded edition of her book Understanding Inequalities: Stratification and Difference will be published in 2019 by Polity.
+She has also co-edited a book on Social Advantage and Disadvantage (OUP 2016); and published a coauthored volume on Intergenerational consequences of migration: Socio-economic, family and cultural patterns of stability and change in Turkey and Europe (2015 Palgrave Macmillan).
+She specialises not only in the analysis but also the development of large-scale longitudinal surveys: she was formerly Director of the UK’s Millennium Cohort Study; and is co-investigator, leading on ethnicity and immigration for Understanding Society, the UK Household Longitudinal Study.

 Other roles and affiliations

 Fellow of the European Academy of Sociology